pagmasaint/AIL/README.md

 # AIL
-This file include asignment of subject AIL
+This file include assignment of subject AIL